-July 8, 2024 through August 7, 2024 (E-120 - 90) NOTICE OF ELECTION: The Registrar of Voters must publish once in a newspaper of general circulation the Notice of Election.
-The notice shall contain the date of the election; the offices for which candidates may file; the qualifications for each office; when and where Declarations of Candidacy may be obtained; and that appointment to each elective office will be made as prescribed by Elections Code Section 10515 in the event there are no nominees or an insufficient number of nominees for such office and a petition for an election is not filed within the time period prescribed by Elections Code Section 10515.
+March 10, 2025 through March 12, 2025 (E-92 - 90) NOTICE OF ELECTION: The Registrar of Voters must publish once in a newspaper of general circulation the Notice of Election.
+The notice shall contain the date of the election; the offices for which candidates may file; the qualifications for each office; when and where Declarations of Candidacy may be obtained.
 The Registrar of Voters shall deliver a copy of the published notice to each district secretary, who shall post it in the district office.